cloudmesh/classes/docs/source/i523/2017/organization.rst

      follow.
 Take a look at the bios of the instructors.

 EOrganization.4:
-     obtien a chameleon cloud account
+     obtain a chameleon cloud account

 EOrganization.5:
      obtain a futuresystems.org account